British prince: List of British princes since 1714

-The descendants of Ernest Augustus, Duke of Brunswick, head of the House of Hanover and the senior male-line descendant of King George III, who bear the title Prince or Princess of the United Kingdom with the style of Royal Highness as a secondary title of pretense.
+The male-line descendants of Ernest Augustus, Duke of Brunswick, head of the House of Hanover bear the title Prince or Princess of the United Kingdom with the style of Royal Highness as a secondary title of pretence.

-Of the 58 British princes listed here, two are spouses of a reigning Queen, and eight lost their title after World War I.
+Of the 58 British princes listed here, two are spouses of a reigning queen, eight lost their title after World War I, and one lost title in 2025.